Introduction to Kanna

 A Deeply Rooted History

-Kanna’s documented history dates back to the 17th century when Dutch colonial officials first recorded its use among the Nama people.
-The earliest mention came from Simon van der Stel in 1685 during an expedition into Namaqualand.
-He noted that the local population revered Kanna for its psychoactive and ceremonial value (1).
+Kanna’s recorded history goes back to the 17th century when Dutch officials noted its use among the Nama people.
+Simon van der Stel first mentioned it in 1685 during an expedition through Namaqualand, observing its ceremonial and psychoactive significance (1).

 A Tool for Social Harmony